Interior Storage and Electronics

 Formatting a USB Flash Drive

-To save and retrieve video footage, Model Y requires a USB flash drive formatted as exFAT, MS-DOS FAT (for Mac), ext3, or ext4 (NTFS is currently not supported).
-For use with Dashcam and Sentry Mode, the flash drive must contain a base-level folder called TeslaCam.
+To save and retrieve video footage, Model 3 requires a USB flash drive formatted as exFAT, MS-DOS FAT (for Mac), ext3, or ext4 (NTFS is currently not supported).
+For use with Dashcam and Sentry Mode, the flash drive must contain a base-level folder called TeslaCam and for use with Track Mode (if equipped), the flash drive must contain a base-level folder called TeslaTrackMode.

-Model Y can format a USB flash drive for you.
+Model 3 can format a USB flash drive for you.
 Insert the flash drive into a front USB port, and touch .
-Doing so automatically formats the drive as exFAT and creates a folder for TeslaCam.
+Doing so automatically formats the drive as exFAT and creates a folder for TeslaCam and TeslaTrackMode (if equipped).
 The USB flash drive is now ready to record and save video footage.
 Format USB Drive is available only when a USB flash drive (with one or fewer partitions) is inserted into a front USB port.
 Choosing Format USB Drive erases any existing content on the flash drive—before using this feature, you must move any content you want to keep to a different device.

-If Model Y is unable to format the flash drive, you must format it using a computer.
-Remember to manually create the TeslaCam folder (if equipped).
+If Model 3 is unable to format the flash drive, you must format it using a computer.
+Remember to manually create the TeslaCam folder, and the TeslaTrackMode folder (if equipped).

 You can also format the USB flash drive with a computer to use a single flash drive for Dashcam, Sentry Mode, Track Mode (if equipped), and audio files.
 Create separate partitions on the drive formatted as exFAT; for example, one for Dashcam and Sentry Mode (you must create the TeslaCam folder), one for Track Mode (create the TeslaTrackMode folder), and an audio partition.